damithc/process/codingStandards/CodingStandard-Java.md

 <unusual> = volatile | transient
 ```

->Rationale: The most important lesson here is to keep the *access* modifier as the first modifier.
-Of the possible modifiers, For the other modifiers, the order is less important, but it make sense to have a fixed convention.
+>Rationale: The most important point here is to keep the *access* modifier as the first modifier.
+The order is less important for the other modifiers, but it make sense to have a fixed convention.

 ### **Types**